 Shot of the solution being pipetted.

 Next, pipette 200 microliters of the prepared mixture into an insert in a 24-well plate [1].
 For a model without the stratum corneum, pipetted 500 microliters of the mixture to a well without an insert [2].
 After incubating the plate for 10 minutes at room temperature, transfer it to an incubator for 30 minutes [3].
-Videographer: Please note that 4.2-4.3 are continuous shots

 Talent pipettes 200 µL of the mixture to the insert of a 24-well plate.